 As outlined in the Massachusetts Pesticide regulations, individuals who do not obtain the required number of contact hours for recertification will be required to recertify by reexamination.
 Please note that failure to respond to the audit letter will be treated as a failure to meet the recertification requirements.

 Please note that those individuals with a commercial certification credential, who fail the recertification audit, will also be required to reexamine.
-These individuals CANNOT "fall-back" to a commercial license, but must take either the applicable commercial certification exam(s) or applicator license again in order to be issued a Pesticide Applicator credential for use in the 2017 Calendar Year.
+These individuals CANNOT "fall-back" to a commercial license, but must take either the applicable commercial certification exam(s) or applicator license again in order to be issued a Pesticide Applicator credential for the following calendar year.